charlpluv/Ben-jerrys-social-analytics/README.md

 # Ben-jerrys-social-analytics

-School Project
+School Project (R Studio)

-Please look at "B&J".pdf before looking at data as "b&j_data".csv and .ipynb file
+Please look at "Instructions".pdf before looking at the presentation "B&J".pdf.
+The data is available under "products_b&j".csv and "reviews_b&j".csv.
+The source code is "b&j_analytics".r